 First instalment is due end of June

-Second instalment is due at the beginning of October
+Second instalment is due at the end of September

 Taxes can be paid in person by cash, cheque or debit at the North Grenville Municipal Centre, 285 County Road #44 at the front desk located by the main entrance on the north side between 8:30 a.m. and 5:00 p.m., Monday to Friday.
 Postdated cheques and partial payments are accepted, but please be aware a 1.25% penalty per month applies to any outstanding balance.